 Q. What’s the JLG Student Note Competition?

 A. The JLG Student Note Competition is a writing competition whose winner(s) will be published in the Summer 2016 issue of JLG.
 The Note Competition is open only to HLS students.

 Q. What should I be doing now?

-A: The deadline for articles will be January 30, 2015.
-The Student Writing Chairs will, along with the senior board, pick the winners.
-Offers for publication will be made by late January.
+A: The deadline for articles will be January 30, 2016.
+The Executive Submissions Editors will, along with the JLG Senior Board, pick the winners.
+Offers for publication will be made by early February.

 Q. My paper is ready.
 How do I submit a piece?

 A. Submissions should include your paper along with a cover letter.
 The cover letter should include: